+12. Permitted encroachments:

-- 9. Permitted encroachments: - Steps, porches, canopies, awnings, bay windows and other architectural features may encroach the front yard to a setback of 0 feet. - Canopies, awnings, bay windows and other architectural features may encroach three (3) feet into the Main Street right-of-way. - Maximum impervious surface ratio (exempt from Section 2637): 1.0 - 11.
-Building Height: - a.
-Block 22 maximum building height: 7 stories or 100 feet, unless otherwise stated.
-Stories shall not include basement garages or levels that screen basement garages from public view. - Any portions of buildings within 55 feet of the Main Street right-of-way shall not exceed a height of 4 stories or 55 feet. - c.
-Block 24 maximum building height: 4 stories or 50 feet. - 12.
+- a.
+Steps, porches, canopies, awnings, bay windows and other architectural features may encroach the front yard to a setback of 0 feet. - Canopies, awnings, bay windows and other architectural features may encroach three (3) feet into the Main Street right-of-way. - 13.
+Maximum impervious surface ratio (exempt from Section 2637): 1.0 a.
+The permitted building height for Block 22, including top of roof, and all penthouses and roof structures, as well as stepbacks in upper stories along public streets, shall be consistent with the preliminary and final site plan approval granted to the site by the Flemington Planning Board on March 23, 2021, as memorialized in a written resolution of approval dated April 27, 2021 (Resolution #2021-08).

+14. Building Height:

+- c.
+Block 24 maximum building height: 4 stories or 50 feet. - 15.
 No centralized area for outdoor storage, trash collection or compaction, loading or other such uses shall be located within 20 feet of any public street, internal collector street, public sidewalk, or internal pedestrian walkway, excluding sidewalks to service entrances.
-The pick-up / drop-off area, as shown in the Concept Plans, on Block 22, along Bloomfield Avenue, is exempt from this requirement.
+The pick-up / drop-off area, as shown in the Concept Plans, on Block 22, along Bloomfield Avenue, is exempt from this requirement. - 16.
+The municipal use on Block 22, Lot 8 and partially on Lot 7 may be redeveloped with one or more buildings consistent with the uses and bulk standards set forth in this Redevelopment Plan.
+Block 24 may be redeveloped with one or more buildings consistent with the uses and bulk standards set forth in this Redevelopment Plan. - 17.
+Parking canopy solar or photovoltaic energy generating facilities shall not be located less than 10 feet from any property line and shall not have a height that exceeds 22 feet.